 Artist Development support for early career artists

-Creative Pathways 2019 application will be opened soon in February
+Creative Pathways 2019 application now opened!

 The following artists have benefited from the programme in previous years, with additional support provided by a variety of organisations and projects: